Electoral registration privacy notice

 Anyone who fails to observe these conditions is committing a criminal offence and will be charged a penalty of up to £5,000.

 Access to the open electoral register

 The open register contains the same information as the full register, but is not used for elections or referendums.
 It is updated and published every month and can be sold to any person, company or organisation for a wide range of purposes.
 For example, it is used by businesses and charities for checking names and address details, users of the register include direct marketing firms and also online directory firms.

-You can choose whether or not to have your personal details included in the open version of the register, however, they will be included unless you ask for them to be removed.
+You can choose whether to have your personal details included in the open version of the register, however, they will be included unless you ask for them to be removed.
 Removing your details from the open register will not affect your right to vote.

 To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
 As part of this process your data will be shared with the Department of Work and Pensions and Cabinet Office suppliers who process data for the Individual Electoral Registration Digital Service.
-Read their privacy notice for more information.

 The information contained on the electoral register will also be used to produce and send poll cards, postal and proxy poll cards, postal votes, postal proxy votes, household enquiry forms, invitation to register applications, attestations, evidence requests and absent vote applications.

 The Electoral Registration Officer and Returning Officer are obliged to process your personal data in relation to preparing for and conducting elections.
 Your details will be kept and updated in accordance with our legal obligations and in line with statutory retention periods.
 Please see What we do with your data for the council's full retention schedule.

 How will my data be stored?

 The information is stored on the Electoral Management System, supplied by Xpress Software Ltd.